The Parkway Central Library: Part 1

 The College of Physicians of Philadelphia at the northeast corner of 13th and Locust Streets as seen in 1890 after the third-floor addition.
 The library would move here in 1910.
 The building was demolished and the site is now a surface parking lot.

 Portion of 1831 map.
 North is to the right.
 The library lot is the southern half of the block with the number 25 on it (25 represents the 25-foot elevation of that contour).
 Pearl, Wood, and Carlton Streets are not shown.
 Fairview Street is now Buttonwood Street.
-There were lots sold off along the north side of the lot, on Callowhill Street, as early as 1831.
+There were lots sold off along the north side of the site, on Callowhill Street, as early as 1831.
 Spring Garden Street runs vertically on the right edge with the Bush Hill Oil Cloth Works in the lower right of the image.

 The San Souci Garden at upper left was a private garden open to the public for a fee, one of several in the city as described in outside article here.